skenderidis/nap-false-positive/README.md

 <img width="400" src="login.png"/>
 </p>

-Log in with the default credentials (admin/admin)

-You should be redirect you to the `settings.php` page.
+Log in with the default credentials (admin/admin) and you should be redirect you to the `settings.php` page.

 <p align="center">
 <img width="800" src="settings-2.png"/>
 </p>